The two most frequent questions I get are

 Up until now, my answer to those questions has been listing the different tips and tricks I used.

 What I soon realized is it wasn’t various tips or tricks that allowed me to reach my savings goals and buy a house.
-It was the saving lifestyle I live.
+It was the saving lifestyle I lived.

 Everything I do and the decisions I make are filtered through the lens of achieving specific financial goals.
 While this may mean sacrificing in some areas it allows me the freedom to spend in the areas that are important to me.